mathjeff/Mapper/README.md

     --verbosity-auto set verbosity flags dynamically and automatically based on the data and alignment

     --num-threads <count> number of threads to use at once for processing.
 Higher values will run more quickly on a system that has that many CPUs available.

+## If you're working on a bioinformatics project and would be interested in some consulting help check out our website at https://omicode.info !